mradcliffe/xero/README.md

 ## Caching Data

-- Not implemented yet.
+The Xero API for Drupal will keep a cache of objects if you use the `XeroQuery::getCache()` method.
+This is a simple way to grab all accounts, contacts, etc... frequently used in forms.

+The cache will be invalidated immediately, which means that it will be cleared at the next Drupal cache clear.

 ```
-    The Xero API for Drupal will keep a cache of objects if you use
-    the xero_get_cache method.
-This is a simple way of grabbing all
-    Contacts, Accounts, etc... that may be frequently used in forms.

-    <?php
+  $query = \Drupal::service('xero.query');
-      $contacts = xero_get_cache('Contacts');
+  $contacts = $query->getCache('Contacts');
-    ?>

-    Note: at this time it is not possible to send in filtering.
 ```

+Note: at this time it is not possible to filter these queries.

 ## Form Helper